Slipknot (album)

-Slipknot is the debut studio album by American heavy metal band Slipknot.
+Slipknot is the eponymous debut studio album by American heavy metal band Slipknot.
 It was released on June 29, 1999, by Roadrunner Records, following a demo containing a few of the songs which had previously been released in 1998.
 Later, it was reissued in December 1999 with a slightly-altered track listing and mastering as the result of a lawsuit.
 It was the first release by the band to be produced by Ross Robinson, who sought to refine Slipknot's sound rather than alter the group's musical direction.
 This is the only album to feature original guitarist Josh Brainard who left at the end of recording in late 1998 while the band was taking a brief break.
-Jim Root, who recorded two tracks at this point, would appear full time on subsequent albums.
+Jim Root, who recorded one track at this point, would appear full time on subsequent albums starting with their next album Iowa.

 The album spans several genres, but is generally noted for its extensive percussion and overall heavy sound.
 It was well received by fans and critics alike and was responsible for bringing Slipknot a large increase in popularity.
-The album peaked at number 51 on the Billboard 200, and has gone on to become certified double platinum in the United States, making it the band's best-selling album.
+The album peaked at number 51 on the Billboard 200, and has gone on to become certified triple platinum in the United States by the RIAA, making it the band's best-selling album.
 In 2011, it was voted the best debut album of the last 25 years by readers of Metal Hammer magazine.

 Recording and production

 In 1997, following the band's demo release, Mate.
 Feed.
 Kill.
 Repeat., the members of Slipknot continued to write new material and work in SR Audio, a local studio, with new vocalist Corey Taylor.
 The band began to work on a follow-up, but were never able to go further than pre-production.
-Songs written and recorded in this period include "Slipknot", "Gently", "Do Nothing", "Tattered and Torn", "Heartache and a Pair of Scissors", "Me Inside", "Coleslaw", "Carve", "Windows", and "May 17".
+Songs written and recorded in this period include "Slipknot", "Gently", "Do Nothing/Bitchslap", "Tattered & Torn", "Heartache and a Pair of Scissors", "Me Inside", "Coleslaw", "Carve", "Windows", and "May 17".
 In 1998, Slipknot was receiving growing attention from record labels, including Epic and Hollywood Records.

 On September 29, 1998, Slipknot left Des Moines, Iowa, and relocated at Indigo Ranch Studios in Malibu, California, anxious to record an album after a long wait to be signed.
 During that time, its members attended a show by avant-garde metal supergroup Fantômas, fronted by Mike Patton (whom the band already admired from his work with Mr. Bungle and Faith No More).
 Fantômas went on to greatly influence Slipknot's new music.
 After recording a new demo, Slipknot released it to prospective labels and producers; the track "Spit It Out" was the main focus in it and, with help from their manager Sophia John, they were able to supply a copy of the eponymous demo to Ross Robinson.
 The band wanted him to work with them on their debut album, and, after meeting with the band, Robinson signed them to his own label, I Am, but later helped sign them to Roadrunner Records.